bballdave025/nyquist-text-existence/prereg_thinking/preregistration_starter_ideas.md

 - Depending on script geometry and stroke distribution, text existence may persist after semantic distinction fails, or may collapse simultaneously with base glyph structure.

 This extension is intended to test generality across writing systems without asserting universality.

+### Future Choice of Image

+We have not yet chosen the Japanese example, but we are constraining what it must be and how it will be chosen.

+### Requirements and limitations for cross-script image

+A cross-script Japanese example is planned to complement Image B. At the time of preregistration, the specific document has not yet been selected.
+Instead, we preregister the selection criteria and analytical role of this example.

+The Japanese example will be chosen to satisfy the following constraints:

+- the semantic distinction depends on diacritic-scale marks (e.g., dakuten or handakuten),
+- the base glyph remains invariant across conditions,
+- the diacritic occupies a small spatial footprint relative to the full glyph,
+- and the document is a real genealogical or historical record, not a synthetic rendering.

+The purpose of this example is not to serve as an additional anchor, but to test the generality of the Nyquist text-existence argument across writing systems with different critical spatial frequencies.

+OCR will not be used to make the distinction.
+Rather, ((CG.
+What will be used?
+Subjective determination by subject expert?))

+No substitutions or additional Japanese examples will be introduced to replace an unsupportive result.
+Once the cross-script example is specified via addendum to this preregistration, it will be used in analysis regardless of findings. ((CG.
+Please clean this up.))

 ---